qadeem-qureshi/artfair/README.md

 `server-clean` : delete server distribution package

-`full-dev` : runs dev scripts for client, common, and server
+`full-dev` : run dev scripts for client, common, and server

-`full-start` : builds the client bundle and starts the server
+`full-start` : build the client bundle and starts the server

 `full-clean` : delete build artifacts for client, common, and server